fmmendo/fmmendo.github.io/projects.md

 <br/>
 <hr/>

+## Web Projects
+- [**Preference-Ranker**](https://github.com/fmmendo/preference-ranker) - A generic engine for deriving rankings from pairwise preferences, using Elo/Bradley–Terry models, confidence estimates, and hierarchical datasets.
+The [**Muse-Ranker**](https://github.com/fmmendo/muse-ranker) project demonstrates it by ranking the band's entire discography.
+See it live [here (the template)](https://www.fmendo.com/preference-ranker/) and [here (the muse dataset)](https://www.fmendo.com/muse-ranker/)
+- [**MacroTool**](https://github.com/fmmendo/macrotool) - An Angular app that creates a meal plan based on your details.
+It's algorithm will define a distinct macronutrient intake based on your percieved level of exertion for the days you go for a workout.
+[See it live here](https://www.fmendo.com/macrotool)
+- [**FitMark**](https://github.com/fmmendo/fitmark) - An Angular app that benchmarks your fitness level by adding your scores to a series of fitness tests. (_in progress_)
+- [**fmendo.com**](https://www.fmendo.com) - this website.
+Just a simple site, built in Jekyll so I can have some virtual presence.
+I keep coming back to tinker with it.

 ## Windows Projects
 - [**myShelf**](https://github.com/fmmendo/GoodReads) - A GoodReads client app.
 It contains your feed, and book shelves, you can check out friends', author's and book's details pages, and most importantly, update your reading progress.
 - [**ZeroFlip**](https://github.com/fmmendo/ZeroFlip) - A quick game which feals like a blend of sudoku, minesweeper and picross (idea borrowed from one of the minigames available in NDS pokemon games).
 Built in XAML using bits of the Composition API.